 When it comes to critical roles that need to be filled, 95% of the people who you’d hire aren’t even looking.
 Why?
 They’re already cashing a paycheck from another company.
-It’s why passive candidates are the most sought after candidate in recruiting.
+It’s why passive candidates are the most sought-after candidates in recruiting.
 It’s like dating, all the good ones are either taken or not interested.
-When vying for the eye of the passive candidate,you must not fall into the trap of these three mindsets:
+When vying for the eye of the passive candidate, you must not fall into the trap of these three mindsets:

-Nope, they’re looking for career growth and more money, not just a move.
+Nope, they’re looking for career growth and more money, not just a new position.
 If you’re expecting passive candidates to be satisfied with a lateral transfer, think again.
 Why would any passive candidate go through the hassle of switching companies if they weren’t looking for growth in one area or another?
 They won’t.
 Before you talk to a passive candidate, know what they value.
-For some it may be more money, for others it could be flexibility.
-In interviews with active candidates, it’s typical to not discuss salary range until the in-person interview.
+For some it may be more money, for others, it could be flexibility.
+In interviews with active candidates, it’s typical to not discuss salary ranges until the in-person interview.

 “Let’s hold off on discussing compensation until we see if the job represents a career move.
 If it does, we can then see if the compensation fits.”

 Lou Adler (@LouA) advises we read the conversation before jumping into compensation during interviews.

 However, we disagree.
 It might cost you a great candidate who sees time as money.
 Plus, 28% of employed active candidates expect a salary increase of at least 15% to accept a new job.
 Thus, they’re not going to take time off to meet you in person or speak with you unless they know the position aligns with the growth they’re looking for.